Frequently Asked Questions about the Group Health STP Presented by Alaska Airlines

 Q: Will I have to pay for food on the ride?

 A: At the Official STP Food Stops the food is part of your registration.
-These stops are located at Spanaway, Centralia (for one-day riders only), Lexington and St. Helens.
+These stops are located at Joint Base Lewis-McChord, Centralia (for one-day riders only), Lexington and St. Helens.
 There are many other Mini Stops (not STP sponsored) that are fundraisers for local community groups and have food for sale.
+See the Route Logistics page for more details.
+Food at the free food stops is not meant to be a full meal.
+If you are looking for more than your standard ride snacks and food please support a local business along the way!

 Q: Why am I given numbers for the front of my bike and helmet?